PBS Learning Media - Videos on CoVID-19, Social Distancing, Washing and Wearing a Mask

 resources/strategies.html#Additional activities and books to support SEL from Vanderbilt’s Center on the Social and Emotional Foundations for Early Learning (CSEFEL) booknook

-- Social Stories - You can sign up for a free membership and 2 links below can upgrade your membership fo the the next 90 days.
+- Social Stories - You can sign up for a free membership and 2 links below can upgrade your membership for the next 90 days.

 - https://consciousdiscipline.com/e-learning/webinars/covid-19-stress-how-uncertainty-affects-our-brains/ Covid-19 Stress: How uncertainty affects the brain.